Torus bundle Liouville domains are stably Weinstein: Some technical properties of the blocking apparatus

 \begin{proof} This is immediate from the design and definition of a chimney fold in Section \ref{section:chimney_folds}.
 In particular, in a low-dimensional piecewise-linear chimney fold, any flowline entering the chimney region is trapped in the stove region.
 The extension to higher dimensions does not impact this behavior, and $U_{\mathrm{trap}}$, by definition, is a set approximating the interior of the chimney region. \end{proof}

-\begin{remark} We remind the reader that the trapping neighborhood $\{s=s_0\}\times U_{\mathrm{trap}}\subseteq\partial_+U$ in the statements of Proposition \ref{prop:mainprop} and Proposition \ref{prop:main-prop-goes-to-chimney-points} is not the \textit{entire} trapping region of the blockng apparatus.
-There are a number of other codimension $0$ regions that are trapped by other critical points of the apparatus.
-We are simply identifying one such region --- a region approximating the chimney region of $C\Pi_1$ --- which is ultimately trapped in the stove. \end{remark}
+\begin{remark} We remind the reader that the trapping neighborhood $\{s=s_0\}\times U_{\mathrm{trap}}\subseteq\partial_+U$ in the statements of Theorem~\ref{prop:mainprop} and Proposition \ref{prop:main-prop-goes-to-chimney-points} is not the \textit{entire} trapping region of the blocking apparatus.
+There are a number of other codimension $0$ regions that are trapped by other critical points of the apparatus. \end{remark}

 Finally, we have the following proposition which concerns the behavior of flowlines entering a blocking apparatus in \textit{forward} time.
 Note that the perspective of this proposition is drastically different than the backward time analysis that permeates the majority of the previous sections.